cossacklabs/acra/README.md

 Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

 Developers and Ops friendly:
-* run single command to deploy application, database, Acra components, logs and dashboards;
+* run a single command to deploy the application, database, Acra's components, logs, and dashboards;
-* read code changes – how little it takes to integrate encryption into the client application;
+* read the code changes and see how little it takes to integrate encryption into the client application;
-* explore how Acra works by reading logs, monitoring metrics in Prometheus and watching Grafana dashboards;
+* learn how Acra works by reading logs, monitoring metrics in Prometheus, and watching Grafana dashboards;
-* inspect Docker-compose files, architecture schemes, database tables, and many more.
+* inspect Docker-compose files, architecture schemes, database tables, and much more.

 Requirements: Linux or macOS terminal.